JRD Tata Sports Complex

 The JRD Tata Sports Complex Stadium, also known as The Furnace, is a 40,000-capacity (often limited to 24,424) stadium in Jamshedpur, India.
 It is used mostly for association football matches and athletics competitions.
 It has been the home stadium of Jamshedpur FC since the 2017–18 season.
-The stadium holds 24,424-40,000 spectators for sports matches (depending on the event).
+The stadium holds 24,424–40,000 spectators for sports matches (depending on the event).

 History

 JRD Tata Sports Complex before renovation, in 2013.

 The JRD Tata Sports Complex is the largest sports arena in Jamshedpur.
 The sports complex is also used for conducting the annual sports day events of many reputed schools in Jamshedpur.

 On 5 January 2007, the stadium was also a venue of having prominent performers, such as, Shankar Mahadevan, Ehsaan Noorani, Loy Mendonsa, and Mahalaxmi Iyer, performed to mark the final day of Tata Steel's four-day celebration of its centenary year, event known as 'Shatrang'.

-Apart from that a significant exhibition football match was played between São Paulo FC from Brazil and Mohammedan S.C. from India in 2007.
+Apart from that a significant exhibition football match was played between São Paulo FC from Brazil and Mohammedan SC from India in 2007.

 Currently, it is the home ground for Indian Super League club Jamshedpur FC.
 This stadium also holds the record of 2nd highest average home attendance for Jamshedpur FC in the 2017–18 season of the Indian Super League.
 It holds the record for 1st highest average home attendance for Jamshedpur FC in 2018–19 ISL season.
 It holds the record of 2nd highest average home attendance for Jamshedpur FC in 2019–20 ISL season and also holds the record of 3rd highest average home attendance for Jamshedpur FC in 2022–23 ISL season.